biggs/tensor-trickle/README.md

-# toy-dl-lib
+# Toy DL Lib

-A toy library for deep learning in Python and C
+An easily-understandable toy library for deep learning in Python using NumPy.

+See `mnist.py` for a simple example usage.